 This means that you can generate rather substantial returns with a few decent calls.
 However, do make sure that you understand what you are betting on.
 Prop bets are one of the easiest things to get wrong.
 Many gamblers have lost reams of cash because they do not understand prop bets.

 The most common way to bet on a sport will be Moneyline bets (i.e., choosing the winner of the game) or point spreads which, effectively, are about choosing the number of points/goals, etc. are scored.
 Prop bets cover almost everything that doesn’t fall under these categories.
 So, the following would be seen as prop betting:

 - Betting on the number of points or goals an individual player gets

 - The number of fouls that occur

 - How many minutes a player plays, etc.

 We are sure that you get the idea.
-You can think of prop betting in Maryland as about making side bets.
+You can think of prop as making side bets.
 Bets on individual events that may occur in a game, and these events are not going to be dependent on the outcome of the game.

 How Do Odds for Prop Betting Work?